What Is a Vet Assistant and What Do Vet Assistants Do?

 Become an Animal Psychologist or Behaviorist

 This subfield of veterinary science typically requires at least a two-year graduate degree in animal behavior or a related field.
-The Animal Behavior Society (ABS) provides two levels of certification to qualified candidates who pass an exam: the associate certified applied animal behaviorist (ACAAB) credential for master’s-prepared candidates, and the certified applied animal behaviorist (CAAB) credential for doctoral-prepared candidates.
+The Animal Behavior Society (ABS) provides two levels of certification to qualified candidates who pass an exam: the associate certified applied animal behaviorist (ACAAB) credential for master’s-prepared candidates and the certified applied animal behaviorist (CAAB) credential for doctoral-prepared candidates.

 Become a Veterinarian

 Finally, according to the Bureau of Labor Statistics (BLS), veterinarians must complete a doctor of veterinary medicine (i.e., DVM or VMD)—the terminal degree in the discipline—as well as pass the North American Veterinary Licensing Examination (NAVLE) and applicable state licensure exams.
-Additionally, the American Veterinary Medical Association (AVMA) recognizes 38 specialties, including surgery, neurology, microbiology, virology, and internal medicine.
+The American Veterinary Medical Association (AVMA) also recognizes 38 specialties, including surgery, neurology, microbiology, virology, and internal medicine.
 Please note that advanced certification requirements vary by specialty.

 How Much Do Vet Assistants Make?